BeamingMonkey/Hardware-Inventory-Tool-/readme.md

-\# 🏦 Hardware Inventory Tool (XP to Windows 11 Compatible)
+\ 🏦 Hardware Inventory Tool (XP to Windows 11 Compatible)

-This lightweight PowerShell script collects basic hardware and system inventory information from any Windows PC (XP to Windows 11).
-It’s designed for IT engineers managing inventory across co-operative banks and branch offices.
+This lightweight PowerShell script collects basic hardware and system inventory information from any Windows PC .
+It’s designed for IT engineers managing inventory collection